-Good Client Relation Management (CRM) is essential for cashing in on sale potential from a “customer” base which includes contacts with whom business has already been done as well as ones who have shown interest but have yet to make a purchase.
+Good Client Relation Management (CRM) is essential for cashing in on sale potential from a “customer” base, which includes contacts with whom the business has already been done and those who have shown interest but have yet to make a purchase.

-It is important to remember that for most businesses only a small percentage of sales are achieved quickly and without having to maintain some type of ongoing relationship with each potential client.
+It is important to remember that for most businesses, only a tiny percentage of sales are achieved quickly and without having to maintain some type of ongoing relationship with each potential client.

-The need for maintaining contact with a customer base is self evident.
-A wide range of relevant information may be useful at one point or another.
-We should keep track of things such as what a client (or potential client) expressed interest in, what kind of offer we made, did they express any dissatisfaction, were they pleased with the purchase they made etc.
+The need for maintaining contact with a customer base is self-evident.
+A wide range of relevant information may be helpful at one point or another.
+We should keep track of things such as what a client (or potential client) expressed interest in, what kind of offer we made, did they express any dissatisfaction, whether they were pleased with the purchase they made, etc.

-A good CRM system provides a clear image of where things stand with each and every potential customer.
-Such a system enables us to use the data gathered in a way which enables us to provide our customers with better service as well as try and interest them in buying from us again by offering them, at the most opportune moments, deals on other products or services.
+A sound CRM system provides a clear image of where things stand with every potential customer.
+Such a system enables us to use the data gathered in a way that enables us to provide our customers with better service as well as try and interest them in buying from us again by offering them, at the most opportune moments, deals on other products or services.

-In this post we’ve gathered for you brief reviews of 13 CRM systems generally considered to be the best ones available.
-We describe each system’s relative advantages and disadvantages so that you may asses which of them is most likely to serve you best.
+This post has gathered brief reviews of 13 CRM systems generally considered the best ones available.
+We describe each system’s relative advantages and disadvantages so that you may assess which of them is most likely to serve you best.

-It is important to realize that times have changed.
-In the past, small and medium size businesses were forced to handle CRM without using a CRM system.
-This is no longer true thanks to the fact that cloud computing has bred efficient, user friendly CRM systems which businesses of any size can profit from using.
+It is essential to realize that times have changed.
+In the past, small and medium-sized businesses were forced to handle CRM without using a CRM system.
+This is no longer true, thanks to the fact that cloud computing has bred efficient, user-friendly CRM software development which businesses of any size can profit from.

 Salesflare is a simple yet powerful CRM for small businesses selling B2B.
-It automates all your customer data so you can stop inputting data.
+It can easily be integrated with customer data platforms It automates all your customer data so you can stop inputting data.
 That means you can instead build better relationships and make more sales.

-If you’re looking for a practical, visual and easy-to-use sales machine, Salesflare is probably what you’re looking for.
+If you’re looking for a practical, visual, and easy-to-use sales machine, Salesflare is probably what you’re looking for.
 It’s set up in no time and is very easy to keep up to date due to all its built-in automation.
-Pricing is at 30/user/month for full functionality, which includes everything, even the ability to send out merge email campaigns.
-A no brainer for small businesses.
+Pricing is at 35/user/month for full functionality, which includes everything, even the ability to send out merge email campaigns—a no-brainer for small businesses.

-An easy to use, smart CRM system which offers access to all data gathered regarding each client from anywhere and via any end device (in this way sales representatives can use their Smartphone when “in the field”).
-The system is fed with information such as contact details, the products a customer has purchased in the past, products or services they had expressed interest in, offers we had made them, things known about competing offers they may have got etc.
+An easy-to-use, intelligent CRM system that offers access to all data gathered regarding each client from anywhere and via any end device (in this way, sales representatives can use their Smartphones when “in the field”).
+The system is fed with information such as contact details, the products a customer has purchased in the past, products or services they had expressed interest in, offer we had made them, things known about competing for offers they may have gotten, etc.

 Salesforce is considered to be one of the best CRM systems available, it has artificial intelligence features so that the system automatically proposes, at ideal times, possible actions which may help you finalize deals.